Application to Postgraduate Training

 MD Extended Clerkship

 For University of Toronto MD students who do not match to a residency program, the MD Program offers the MD Extended Clerkship, which is intended to support students to maximize their opportunities for their future career.
-Students who take part in the MD Extended Clerkship are required to delay graduation until June of the following year, but are be eligible to pursue a more fulsome suite of elective opportunities.
+Students who take part in the MD Extended Clerkship are required to delay graduation until June of the following year, but are eligible to pursue a more robust suite of elective opportunities.
 Students registered in the MD Extended Clerkship are bound by University of Toronto, Faculty of Medicine and MD Program policies and regulations, including those regarding professionalism and academic conduct.